 Fields however not only store data, but also carry metadata and configuration settings.
 Metadata includes attributes like Title and Description; configuration includes attributes like Compulsory and ReadOnly.
 For a complete list of available metadata and configuration attributes see CTD field definition.

 There are numerous Field types defined in the base system.
 Different Field types store different types of data and have different configuration.
 A Number Field for example stores a number and - among others - the MaxValue property can be adjusted to limit the maximum value stored, whereas a ShortText Field stores text data and has a MaxLength configuration property that can be set to limit the maximum allowed number of characters stored in the Field.
-New Field types can be created by implementing a Field handler (see later) in C#.

 The behavior of Fields can be controlled by their configuration - or as we call it in our API: their field setting.
 The Field Setting of a Field contains properties that define the behavior of the Field - for example, a Field can be configured as read only or compulsory to fill.
 The Field Setting of a Field can be adjusted using its Field definition, read on!